nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/page-provider-aggregates.md

 *   `extendedBoundsMax`: Forces the histogram aggregate to return buckets (even if empty) up to this value.

 {{#> callout type='warning' }}
 The use of `extendedBoundsMin` and `extendedBoundsMax` is strongly recommended.
-It prevents elasticsearch from scanning the range of all possible values which may affect performance.
+It prevents Elasticsearch from scanning the range of all possible values which may affect performance.
 {{/callout}}

 ## {{> anchor 'datehistogramagg'}}Date Histogram Aggregate